Solar Installation Services in Rhode Island

 Rhode Island Solar Incentives

-Rhode Island Renewable Energy Fund (REF) - Provides cash grants to reduce upfront installation costs.
-Residential projects may qualify for thousands in savings.
+Rhode Island Renewable Energy Fund (REF) - Provides upfront grants of $0.65/W (up to $5,000 per project) to reduce installation costs for residential solar systems.

 Net Metering - Rhode Island’s statewide policy credits excess energy your system sends back to the grid at the retail rate, helping shorten your solar payback period.